 - Wishes to make a further subsequent application following a final decision declaring the first subsequent application inadmissible, unfounded or manifestly unfounded.[13]

 The law does not foresee a specific procedure to appeal against a decision on inadmissibility for subsequent applications.
-The Procedure Decree as amended by Decree Law 130/2020 provides, however, that suspensive effect is not granted for appeals against the inadmissibility of a second subsequent application and for appeals against the inadmissibility of a subsequent application submitted in order to avoid an imminent removal, pursuant to Article 29 bis of the Procedure Decree.
-[14] However, the appellant can request a suspension of the decision of inadmissibility, based on serious and well-founded reasons, to the competent court.
+The Procedures Decree as amended by Decree Law 130/2020 and later by DL 20/2023, amended by the conversion Law no. 50/2023, provides, however, that suspensive effect is not granted for appeals against a decision rejecting or declaring inadmissible another subsequent application following a final decision rejecting or declaring inadmissible a first subsequent application, and for appeals against the inadmissibility of a subsequent application submitted in order to avoid an imminent removal, pursuant to Article 29 bis of the Procedure Decree.[18]
+However, the appellant can request a suspension of the decision of inadmissibility, based on serious and well-founded reasons, to the competent court.

-For the rest of the appeal procedure, the same provisions as for the appeal in the regular procedure apply (see Regular Procedure).
+For the rest of the appeal procedure, the same provisions as for the appeal in the regular procedure apply (see Regular Procedure: Appeal).

 [1] Article 2(1)(b-bis) Procedure Decree, introduced by Article 9 Decree Law 113/2018 and L 132/2018.